Dig into a bowl of this delicious healthy Bacon, Cabbage and Potato Soup with simple ingredients but full on flavour.

 For the creaminess to this Bacon, Cabbage and Potato Soup, I use milk and a little cornstarch.
-Of course, milk can be used as your Healthy Extra A, but as a serving of this soup is less than your daily allowance, I figured it was easier to just syn it, as it is still low in syns and will save up your Healthy Extra A to use elsewhere in the day.
+Of course, milk can be used, but as a serving of this soup is less than your daily allowance.

 I recommend using a thick cut of ham or bacon for this, I bought a piece of unsliced peameal bacon, and removed all visible fat and sliced it myself, it was perfect for this soup.

 This soup also freezes fine, so is perfect for those batch cooking days, if you want to get some meals cooked up in advance.

 Why not make a pot of this Bacon, Cabbage and Potato Soup today, and you will have a hearty filling meal for the next few days, that you can just heat up as you want.

 Looking for some more soup recipes to try?
 Perfect meals in a bowl for this time of year.
 Then check out these below:

 - Loaded Baked Potato Soup

 - Turkey Taco Soup

 - Spicy Roasted Parsnip and Sweet Potato Soup